ealexhaywood/gitlab-alerts/README.md

 # gitlab-alerts
-GitLab Integration for Prometheus Alertmanager
+GitLab Integration for Prometheus Alertmanager.
+This project is a webhook receiver that autogenerates Gitlab issues from dispatched Alertmanager JSON.

 # Dependencies
 * npm v5.10.0+